shafnasir/MyPlanBook/team.md

 ## Meeting Preparation
 - Bring a list of significant issues, suggestions for improvement, and other project matters
 - Bring new user stories or features for the next sprint
+- Alexei Blinov will take minutes or notes during the meetings

 ## Git Version Control
 - For the most part, each commit should add a major functionality to the project